alysiawon/Final-Project/README.md

 The purpose of this project is to create an overview of the Olympic history and use that data to predict the number of gold medals a country could win.
 The project will consist of two elements:

-**Olympic History Dashboard**

-The Olympic History Dashboard will provide a summary of each Olympic year and the number of gold medals they won.
+**1. Olympic History Dashboard:** The Olympic History Dashboard will provide a summary of each Olympic year and the number of gold medals they won.
 It will also showcase their GDP and population for that specific year.

-**Gold Medal Predictor**

-The Gold Medal Predicator will predict the exact number of medals you will win depending on the estimated GDP and population of the country.
+**2.Gold Medal Predictor:**The Gold Medal Predicator will predict the exact number of medals you will win depending on the estimated GDP and population of the country.

-**Questions To Answer With The Data Source:** Based on the dataset, does population and GDP make a country more likely to win medals in Olympics?
+### Questions To Answer With The Data Source:

+Based on the dataset, does population and GDP make a country more likely to win medals in Olympics?

 ## 2. Overview of Data & Database